onurceldir123/fn-dbscan/README.md

 ## Citation

-If you use FN-DBSCAN in your research, please cite the original paper:
+If you use `fn-dbscan` in your research, please consider citing the original paper along with this software implementation to ensure reproducibility:

+**1. Original Algorithm:**

 ```bibtex
 @article{nasibov2009robustness,